"Mamakho yistar": Daughter thanks mom for help with strict dad as teen groovist

 Watch the clip below:

-Many people commented that the woman was lucky to have a supportive mum.
+Many people commented that the woman is lucky to have a supportive mum.
 Others could relate to her.

 it's_senzile said: